laurenhallau/cwoolcott.github.io/bootcamp_activities/activities21.2/0-shoppinglist/readme.md

 ## Update index.js to handle routes and connections
 1. We will need need to libraries, body parse for our post, mongoose for our database, routes and path
-2. Connect to database (we will setup in the .env we haven't yet created)
+2. Connect to database (we will setup the DB environment variable in the .env we will create next)
-3. Mongoose promise method is depreciated, so we can use Node's version (give us our "then")